Coronavirus: IIT-Madras temporarily shuts down after 71 people test positive since December 1

 Ramamurthi said that their capacity to provide quarantine room with food service is limited, reducing the number of students and scholars who can return to the campus.

 Meanwhile, the IIT students have alleged that overcrowding at a mess was the reason behind the spread of the infection.
 They said that only one mess was operational in the institute.
-“Earlier, we could do with just one mess as there were fewer students on campus,” a research scholar told The Times of India.“But after students returned, the mess was crowded.
+“Earlier, we could do with just one mess as there were fewer students on campus,” a research scholar told The Times of India.
+“But after students returned, the mess was crowded.
 Mess is not a place where we wear our masks.
 So all of us were vulnerable.”

 The institute management and health officials, however, have not yet identified the cause of the rise in coronavirus cases.